Yomimaru Logo

 Ready to Read Authentic Japanese?

 Ditch the simplified textbooks.
-Yomimaru makes real Japanese light novels, blogs, and news fully readable for N5 to N1 learners with instant dictionary lookups and AI-powered grammar support.
+Yomimaru makes real Japanese novels, essays, short stories and the daily news fully readable for N5 to N1 learners, with adaptive furigana, instant dictionary lookups and AI-powered grammar support.